Fetch GCLID from Google Analytics 4 API

 1. Paste the script code at the end of this article to the code editor.

 2. Edit script parameters.
-If you are not sure about how to, in the next section we will cover this up.
+If you are not sure about how to, in the next section we’ll cover this up.

 1. Click “+” button next to the “Services” section on the left panel